When a Crime has Been Committed Against You

 - Right to be notified of a parole hearing - You have the right to be notified of a parole hearing conducted by the Maryland Parole Commission.
 Read the Law: Md.
 Code, Criminal Procedure, §11-505(b)

 - Right to be notified of a predetermined parole release agreement - You have the right to be notified before the Parole Commission enters into a predetermined parole release agreement with an inmate.
 Read the Law: Md.
 Code, Criminal Procedure, §11-505(f) and Md.
 Code, Correctional Services, §7-803

-- Right to open a parole hearing to the public - Certain victims have the right to open a parole hearing tot he public and to present brief testimony during the hearing.
+- Right to open a parole hearing to the public - Certain victims have the right to open a parole hearing to the public; to request as a special condition of release that the person have no contact with the victim; to request a meeting with a commissioner; and to present brief testimony during the hearing.
 Read the Law: Md.
 Code, Correctional Services, §7-304 and Md.
 Code, Correctional Services, §7-801; Md.
 Code.
 Regs. §12.08.02

 - Right to notification of revocation proceedings - You have the right be notified if the Parole Commission issues a retake warrant for a person convicted of a violent crime, and you have the right to be notified of the outcome of that person's revocation hearing.
 Read the Law: Md.
 Code, Criminal Procedure, §11-505(c) and (e) and Md.
 Code, Correctional Services, §7-804